Introduction

 After that I noticed Mr. Oppermann having a second tutorial on VGA; how to set it up and print to it, which is one of the requirements.
 After setting that all up, I just had to put the dots on the i, and cross the t's.

+I added a nix-shell. nix-shell creates an interactive shell based on a Nix expression.
 It makes sure you get less of the "It works on my machine" & it is also great if you switch often from different devices.
 Nix as a language on the otherhand is quite unintutive.
-Their documentation is known to be a sluggish, because of that I had a very hard time finding out how to cross-compile gcc
+Their documentation is known to be a sluggish, because of that I had a very hard time finding out how to cross-compile gcc using nix-shell.

 Challenges

-, because the documentation of Nix is quite limited.
+The hardest challange of this project was understanding the nix-shell, because the documentation of Nix is quite limited.
 It was just trying a lot of things until it worked.

 Conclusion & Lesson Learned